heilcheng/medexplain-evals/docs/evaluation_metrics.rst

 Evaluation Metrics
 ==================

-MEQ-Bench includes a comprehensive suite of evaluation metrics designed to assess the quality, safety, and appropriateness of medical explanations across different audiences.
+MedExplain-Evals includes a comprehensive suite of evaluation metrics designed to assess the quality, safety, and appropriateness of medical explanations across different audiences.

 Core Evaluation Framework
 -------------------------